Impurity effects in twisted carbon nanotubes: Geometry of twisted nanotubes

-All other $n,m$ choices refer to TNT's with the periods $C_h$ and $T$ by Eqs. \ref{eq1}, \ref{eq2}.
-Each TNT can be also defined by its diameter $D = C_h g/\pi$ and chiral angle: \be \theta = \arctan \frac{\sqrt 3 m}{2n + m}, \lb{theta} \ee between the ${\bold C_h}$ and ${\bold a}_1$ vectors, with its values $0 < \theta < \pi/6$ (the ZNT and ANT limits).
-Some TNT examples are presented by their unfolded unit cells in Figs. \ref{fig1}, \ref{fig2}.
-Each unit cell can be labeled by two indices: $p$ for its translational period, and $j$ for its chiral period, and yet each atomic site in this cell can be labeled by its $s$ index.
+All other $n,m$ indices refer to TNTs with their periods $C_h$ and $T$ by Eqs. \ref{eq1}, \ref{eq2}.
+Each TNT can also be defined by its diameter $D = \n C_h/\pi$, with a natural $\n$ number of transversal periods along its circumference, and the chiral angle: \be \theta = \arctan \frac{\sqrt 3 m}{2n + m}, \lb{theta} \ee between the vectors ${\bold C_h}$ and ${\bold a}_1$, with its values $0 < \theta < \pi/6$ (between the ZNT and ANT limits).
+Some examples of TNT are presented by their unfolded unit cells in Figs. \ref{fig1}, \ref{fig2}.
+Each unit cell can be labeled by its longitudinal number $p$ and its chiral number $j$ and each atomic site in this cell can be labeled by its $s$ index.